 Berkeley residents, local employees, businesses, and property owners can submit requests for bicycle racks.
-Requests are evaluated by City staff, and if a physically feasible location is identified, the location is added to a bicycle rack database for installation as resources allow.
-To submit a request, call 3-1-1 or 981-CITY and provide the location, the number of bikes that need to be parked, and the name and daytime phone of a contact.
+Requests are evaluated by City staff, and if a physically feasible location is identified, the location is added to a bicycle rack request list for installation as resources allow.
+To submit a request, call 3-1-1 or 981-CITY and provide the location, the number of bikes that need to be parked, and the name, daytime phone, and email address of a contact.

 In addition to requests, the City prioritizes locations within the Future Parking Target Areas as identified in the 2005 City of Berkeley Bicycle Plan.
 City staff also considers Safe Routes to Schools and Safe Routes to Transit goals, and works with AC Transit, BART, Berkeley Unified School District, merchant groups, and other agencies to provide sufficient bicycle parking near transit stops, schools, commercial areas, and other activity centers.

-The City's Bicycle Parking Program is supported by Alameda County Measure B sales taxes and a grant from the Bay Area Air Quality Management District Transportation Fund for Clean Air.
+The City's Bicycle Parking Program is supported by Alameda County Measure B sales taxes and grants from the Bay Area Air Quality Management District Transportation Fund for Clean Air.